quantumontpellier/website-old/content/authors/aida/_index.md

 ---
 # Display name
-name: Siyuan Niu
+name: Aida Todri-Sanial

 # Username (this should match the folder name)
 authors:
-- siyuan
+- aida

 # Is this the primary user of the site?
 superuser: false